nhscc/problem-statements/2023/blogpress/blogpress-part-1.md

   [navigation element](#navigation-element)

-Every blog, when it is first created along with the user account, will have a default "home" page created for them.
+Every blog, when it is first created along with the user account, will have a default "home" page created for them by the API.
 This page will be considered their blog's [root page](#the-root-page).
 This default home page will also be added to the new blog's [navigation element](#navigation-element) by default, which the `blogger` can change later.

 ### Creating And Editing A Page